o355/PyWeather/README.md

 Need mobile support?
 You could get Termux, but that doesn't work (tested it).
 The best option right now is to spin up a Linux box with SSH and PyWeather, and log into it using Termius (iPhone/Android).

+## The other important information
+First.
+I'm not responsible if my code fails your mission-criticial mission to get to Mars fails, or whatever you're doing goes wrong, because of my code.
+This code is offered as-is, so I'm not responsible for soaked clothes, or other bad things going wrong.
+Some of the blame could be placed on Wunderground, as they are the ones providing the information.
+Go blame them if you feel like it.

+Second.
+PyWeather is completely open-source, and will stay that way forever.
+That's why I love the GNU GPL license.
+PyWeather doesn't track you, or collect data about your usage, at all.
+I'm not even considering for a second coding in optional analytics data, PyWeather will forever stay open-source, and won't track you.
+Wunderground may still track your API requests, but I assume less data is collected with those requests.

 ## Contributing
 I'm not a full time Python developer, and I'm not about to skip school because I want to work on Python projects.
 Between school, and the other projects I work on (and gaming, too!), I try my best to get in Python coding time, but it's not enough.
 Coding all of 0.5 beta's new features took 3 weeks, because of the limited time I had.
 So, I'm open to contributions.